 Trump also called out multiple alleged failures on the part of state and local governments in not just the recovery efforts after the wildfires, but also the mitigation practices beforehand and the immediate response to the fires.

-He specifically called out Los Angeles Mayor Karen Bass, saying the fires’ disastrous results were “one of the greatest failures of elected political leadership in American history.”
+He specifically called out Los Angeles Mayor Karen Bass, saying that the fires’ disastrous results were “one of the greatest failures of elected political leadership in American history.”

-Bass rebuked Trump’s order, calling it another political stunt and arguing he had no authority over the permitting process.
+Bass rebuked Trump’s order, calling it another political stunt and arguing that he had no authority over the permitting process.

-In a statement emailed to The Epoch Times, she also denounced his claims of failed progress, saying that more than 450 homes in the Pacific Palisades have begun reconstruction, and more than 70 percent of the home permit clearances are no longer required, cutting the approval time for single-family home projects in half from what it was before the fires.
+In a statement emailed to The Epoch Times, she also denounced his claims of failed progress, saying that more than 450 homes in the Pacific Palisades have begun reconstruction and that more than 70 percent of the home permit clearances are no longer required, cutting the approval time for single-family home projects in half from what it was before the fires.

 “The President should handle his business, because we are handling ours,” she said.